-Today we’ll go back in time to around 1500s when the wealth of Benin kingdom (in contemporary Nigeria) was at its peak: when Europeans traded with Benin spices, palm kernels, gum, brass, ivory, shells, or arms; when art was an instrument of ideology since it was strictly controlled by the king and produced solely by the guilds working at the royal court.
-A fascinating story featuring brass, coral, ivory and many heads: art from the Kingdom of Benin!
+Today we’ll go back in time to the 1500s when the wealth of the Benin Empire (in contemporary Nigeria) was at its peak: when Europeans traded with spices, palm kernels, gum, brass, bronze, ivory, shells, and arms; when art was an instrument of ideology, controlled by the king of Benin and produced solely by the guilds working at the royal court.

-Edo people settled down in the rainforest area around 900s and their chiefs were called “rulers of the sky”- Ogisos.
-Struggling for power, they created chaos and the king of the neighbouring land of Ife sent his son Oranmiyan to restore peace.
-Oranmiyan’s son Eweka became this way the first legitimate king of the new kingdom of Edo people, the new Oba.
-The people believed Oba to descent from a dynasty of semidivine beings who descented directly from the god creator of the world, Osanbue, and that the Oba didn’t need to sleep or eat, and a person could only approach them kneeling.
+Edo people settled in the rainforest area around the 900s, and their chiefs were called “rulers of the sky”- Ogisos.
+Struggling for power, they created chaos.
+In response, the king of the neighboring land of Ife sent his son Oranmiyan to restore peace.
+As such, Oranmiyan’s son Eweka became the first legitimate king of the new kingdom of the Edo people: the new Oba.
+The people believed Oba to be a descendent from a dynasty of semi-divine beings, directly from the god and creator of the world, Osanbue.
+They also understood that the Oba didn’t need to sleep or eat, and a person could only approach them kneeling.

 Queen Mother’s Head

-Also Oba’s mother, the Queen Mother, was believed to have special powers and hence the nation and the Oba held them in esteem because they were protectors of the people.
-Hence, the Mother had her own palace with servants and a right to commission cast brass sculptures for her own use, while the tradition required casting in brass their own heads.
+Furthermore, Oba’s mother, the Queen Mother, was believed to have had special powers.
+Thus, the nation and the Oba held them in esteem because they were protectors of the people.
+The mother, therefore, had her palace with servants and a right to commission cast brass sculptures for her personal use.
+This tradition required casting their heads in brass.
 How can we know that a brass head represents the Queen Mother?
-By her coral-beaded crown whose peak is usually pointy.
+By her coral-beaded crown, whose peak is usually pointy.

-This ivory saltcellar perfectly ilustrates the typical style of the Benin court.
-We have four figures of the Portuguese, two more important gentlemen (bigger and represented frontally) and their two attendants shown in profile.
-Hierarchy and status were extremely important in the Benin art: the figures of lesser importance are always smaller in scale and wear less distinctive clothing.
-We can notice such a convention in brass plaques which were very common in Benin since brass was believed to drive evil away.
-They were produced on an enormous scale in the 16th and 17th centuries when the Obas would cover with them all exterior walls of the royal palace.
+This ivory saltcellar perfectly illustrates the typical style of the Benin court.
+We have four figures of the Portuguese, two more important gentlemen (bigger and represented frontally), and their two attendants, shown in profile.
+Hierarchy and status were crucial in the Benin art.
+The figures of less importance are always small in scale and wear few distinctive clothing.
+We can notice such a convention in brass plaques which were very common in Benin.
+This custom was due to a belief that brass drove away evil.
+They were produced on an enormous scale in the 16th and 17th centuries when the Obas would cover all exterior walls of the royal palace with them.

-Animals had a huge significance in the belief system of the Edo people.
-Crocodiles, for example, symbolized the god Olokun, the eldest son of the god creator Osanobua, who was the god of water and wealth since the ocean was considered a major source of prosperity for the kingdom, which benefited from overseas trade with Portugal and other European powers.
-In this example, the crocodiles may not be visible at first sight but these cylindrical bracelets terminate at both ends in elongated crocodile heads, which also serve as a metaphor for the powers of the ruler which are as vast and unpredictable as an ocean.
-Whereas the ivory leopards from our cover photo were a recurrent motif in royal iconography because they were a symbol of the court and royal influence.
-The two figurines were made of 5 separate ivory tusks each while their spots were made with copper.
+Animals were of great significance in the belief system of the Edo people.
+For instance, crocodiles symbolized the god Olokun, the eldest son of the god creator Osanobua: the god of water and wealth; since the ocean was considered a source of prosperity for the kingdom, that benefited from overseas trade with Portugal and other European powers.
+In this example, the crocodiles may not be visible at first sight.
+However, these cylindrical bracelets terminate at both ends in elongated crocodile heads.
+It also served as a metaphor for the powers of the ruler: as vast and unpredictable as an ocean.
+The ivory leopards from our cover photo were a recurrent motif in royal iconography because they symbolized the court and royal influence.
+The two figurines were made of five separate ivory tusks each, while their spots were of copper.